Expansion of Civilization

 - Music and instruments

-Study the great churches and cathedrals of the world, the Parthenon, Catacombs, and more
+Study the great churches and cathedrals of the world, including the Parthenon and the Catacombs

 - Drama & Sports

-Sun Wu and Sun Pin, Lessons for Women, The Canterbury Tales, The Frogs, Alexander the Great’s biography by Plutarch, Socrates, The Koran, Jakatas, City of God by Augustine, Beowulf, Song of Roland, Everyman, Sir Gwain, and more.
+Selections include Sun Wu and Sun Pin, Lessons for Women, The Canterbury Tales, The Frogs, Alexander the Great’s biography by Plutarch, Socrates, The Koran, Jatakas, City of God by Augustine, Beowulf, Song of Roland, Everyman, Sir Gawain, and more.

-- Religion: the beliefs and practices of the Ancient people
+- Religion: the beliefs and practices of the civilizations studied

 - Economics of trade and taxes